mtceballos/SIRENAdoc/SIRENAfunctions.rst

     .. cpp:member:: double monoenergy

-        Monochromatic energy of input file in eV (only for library creation), :option:`monoenergy`
+        Monochromatic energy of input file in eV (only for library creation, :option:`mode` = 0), :option:`monoenergy`

+    .. cpp:member:: int hduPRECALWN

+        Add or not the PRECALWN HDU in the library file (1/0) (only for library creation, :option:`mode` = 0), :option:`hduPRECALWN`

+    .. cpp:member:: int hduPRCLOFWM

+        Add or not the hduPRCLOFWM HDU in the library file (1/0) (only for library creation, :option:`mode` = 0), :option:`hduPRCLOFWM`

+    .. cpp:member:: int largeFilter

+        Length of the longest fixed filters (only for library creation, :option:`mode` = 0), :option:`largeFilter`

     .. cpp:member:: int interm